Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: -compressed algebras

-In this section, we recall the definitions of compressed and relatively compressed Artinian algebras and translate them to certain properties of the maps $\Phi_i$ described in the previous section for the corresponding inverse system.
-Using this, we give several criteria for an ideal to be relatively compressed with respect to a complete intersection ideal, especially when the complete intersection ideal is a Frobenius power of the maximal ideal $(x_1,\ldots,x_n)$.
+In this section, we recall the definitions of compressed and relatively compressed Artinian algebras, define our new notion of $\frak{c}$-compressed algebras for a complete intersection $\mathfrak{c}$, and translate this definition to certain properties of the maps $\Phi_i$ described in the previous section for the corresponding inverse system.
+Using this, we give several criteria for an ideal in the polynomial ring $P=k[x_1, \cdots, x_n]$ to be $\frak{c}$-compressed, especially when $\mathfrak{c}$ is a Frobenius power of the maximal ideal $(x_1,\ldots,x_n)$.

 First we recall the definition of compressed (but only for the case of Gorenstein algebras) so that the reader can compare the two notions.
 Recall that the Hilbert function of a graded algebra $B$ is defined to be $H_i(B)=\dim_k B_i$.